The 100: A Ranking of the Most Influential Persons in History: Reception

-For placing Muhammad in first place of the list, the book received several controversial reviews from western critics, but it was widely welcomed in the Muslim world, and is often cited in Muslim writers' books including Mohammad al-Shirazi, Ahmed Deedat etc. In 1988, the former contemporary Egyptian president Hosni Mubarak honored Michael Hart for placing Muhammad in first place.
-Steven Skiena and Charles Ward writes in their book Who's Bigger? that The 100: A Ranking of the Most Influential Persons in History "is probably the best known ranking of historic figures by influence".
+For placing Muhammad in first place on the list, the book generated controversy from western critics, but this was widely welcomed in the Muslim world and is cited in the books of Muslim writers such as Mohammad al-Shirazi and Ahmed Deedat.
+In 1988, then-Egyptian president Hosni Mubarak honored Michael Hart for placing Muhammad first.
+This is despite the fact that Hart attributes the authorship of the Quran to Muhammad, which contradicts Muslim belief.
+Steven Skiena and Charles Ward writes in their book Who's Bigger? that The 100: A Ranking of the Most Influential Persons in History "is probably the best known ranking of historic figures by influence."

 Sequel

 Hart wrote the 1999 follow-up A View from the Year 3000, voiced in the perspective of a person from that future year and ranking the most influential people in history.
 Roughly half the entries are fictional people from 2000 to 3000, but the remainder are taken mostly from the 1992 ranking, with some sequence changes.